BenjaminDavidPinter/QueruLint/README.md

 Line 6, Token 7: Do not use NOLOCK
 "    INNER JOIN DBO.TABLE2 AS T2 WITH (NOLOCK)"

+Line 8, Token 4: Do not use functions in where clauses, cache functions as variables first "where T1.createddt > GetDate()"

+Line 9, Token 2: Do not use functions in where clauses, cache functions as variables first "or somefunc() = 'ur mum'"

-Line 9, Token 1: Do not declare variables in transaction "declare @badidea int = 0;"
+Line 11, Token 1: Do not declare variables in transaction "declare @badidea int = 0;"

-Line 11, Token 1: Do not declare variables in transaction "declare @anotherBadIdea int"
+Line 13, Token 1: Do not declare variables in transaction "declare @anotherBadIdea int"

 ```